OWASP/www-policy/operational/covid-restrictions.md

 ---

 OWASP has a responsibility to provide its community and staff with a safe environment, promote chapter, project and committee mission related activity, and to be financially responsible.
 The following restrictions are in place until they are all lifted.
+All of these sections have a exceptions to the rule, so please don't assume that something can't happen, please talk to us about your region's COVID situation.

 *tl;dr*